dglewis/trust-pilot-parser/design.md

 ## Outstanding Questions

 1. **Website Architecture**:
-   - Is content statically rendered or loaded via JavaScript?
-   - What specific HTML structure contains the review data?
-   - How is pagination implemented technically?
+   - How frequently does Trustpilot change their HTML structure?
+   - Are there regional differences in site structure?

 2. **Anti-Scraping Measures**:
    - Does Trustpilot actively block scrapers?
    - Are there known techniques to ethically work within their system?
    - Is there an official API that could be used instead?

-3. **Data Completeness**:
-   - Are there hidden or collapsed sections in reviews?
-   - Does the site load all review content at once or progressively?
-   - Are there differences in data structure between different star ratings?

-4. **Legal Position**:
+3. **Legal Position**:
    - What are the specific terms in Trustpilot's ToS regarding data collection?
    - Are there fair use considerations for the intended use case?

-5. **Alternative Approaches**:
-   - Would using Trustpilot's official API be feasible?
-   - Are there existing libraries or tools specifically for Trustpilot?